gotoplanb/hello/javascript/create-react-app/REAMDE.md

 * Limit access on routes read=get, write=get/post/put, admin=get/post/put/delete
 * Configure CORS

+## Update React app to use Bootstrap

+* Move components to `src/components` directory.
+* Update imports and tests.
+* Include Bootstrap.
+* Refactor components to use Bootstrap.

 ## Update React app to CRUD a resource

 ## Define a soft-delete service with Restify